TKar9901/Cycling-Competition-Scoring-Simulator/README.md

 Cycling Project Coursework

 # Notes
-- [] Creating any stage/checkpoint needs to use the provided enums
+- creating any stage/checkpoint needs to use the provided enums individually
+- fill in checkpoint parent class